ScQ-Cloud/pyquafu/docs/source/installation.rst

 You may either install Visual Studio 2019 or more recent using the installer provided by Microsoft or use the `Chocolatey package manager <https://chocolatey.org/>`_.
 Note that in some cases, the automatic build of the Boost libraries during the CMake call might fail.
-In that case, we would suggest that you compile and install those libraries separately and then attempt building MindQuantum again.
+In that case, we would suggest that you compile and install those libraries separately and then attempt building quafu again.

 In the following, all the commands are to be run from within a PowerShell window.
 In some cases, you might need to run PowerShell as administrator.